teresita-guerrero/DSR-Journey/README.md

 # DSR-Journey
-Exercises and useful material for Data Science enthusiasts
+Exercises and useful material for Data Science enthusiasts.